 How long you will need to take a blood thinner varies.
 Some people will need to be on a blood thinner for 3–6 months, while others may need to continue taking a blood thinner indefinitely to reduce their risk for repeat blood clots.

 The Risk of Repeat DVT and PE Blood Clots

 If you’ve had a DVT or PE, your risk of having another one increases over time—especially once you stop being treated with a blood thinner:

-What’s more, a study showed that future events can be more serious—even life threatening with up to 12% of repeat DVT or PE blood clots resulting in a fatal PE.
+What’s more, a study showed that future events can be more serious—even life threatening with about 4% of repeat DVT or PE blood clots resulting in a fatal PE.